 Makes 6 large cookies or 12 regular.

 Hazel and husband Nik own and run Mulberry Lodge Country Retreat which is a beautiful and unique mud brick property in the McLaren Vale wine region of South Australia.
 It's our home and business and run as a hosted luxury, country escape for the discerning traveler.
 We aim to provide our guests with a wonderful relaxed and indulgent experience.
-Through the blog Hazel will be sharing information about regional food, including her own recipes, local wineries to visit, events, activities and experiences in the Fleurieu Peninsula and also South Australia.
+Through the blog Hazel will be sharing information her own recipes, activities and experiences in the Fleurieu Peninsula, South Australia